rendajs/manual/manual/en/preferences.md

   been `.gitignore`'d.
 So your changes will stay on your local device, and other users of the repository will not be surprised by your obscure configurations.
-- **Window - Workspace:** This is similar to 'Workspace' except that the value is applied to the current content window only.
+- **Window - Workspace:** This is similar to 'Workspace' except that the value is applied to the current window only.
 For example, this allows you to create two entity editors side by side.
 One where the grid is visible, and another where it isn't.
-- **Window - Project:** Again, this is similar to 'Project' but stored inside the specific content window where you are editing the value from.
+- **Window - Project:** Again, this is similar to 'Project' but stored inside the specific window where you are editing the value from.

 The dropdown menu (and the above list) shows all the locations in order of priority.
 So if a value has been modified inside the 'project' location, it will